 As the saga expands, Leia is essential, not only because of who she is and her romantic relationship with Han, but also because of her friendship with Vice Admiral Holdo.
 For many, this relationship was essential to see on display because it's rare to see female friendships shown on screen.

 A relationship isn't easy when it comes to Agent Kallus and Zeb.
 Still, the lesson is to be open to unlikely alliances.

 Their scene features an all-time favorite quote, "Well, we didn't kill each other, so I guess we're friends now."

 It's a small example of the chaotic nature of war.
-While stranded on a planet - one's an Imperial and the other a rebel, they call each other scum while realizing they needed each other at that moment.
+While stranded on a planet (one's an Imperial and the other a rebel), they call each other scum before realizing they needed each other at that moment.
 A lot of Kallus's growth happened off-screen, but because Zeb was such a gruff and blunt character, his acceptance of Kallus was the sign to the viewers that he'd transformed as a character.

 Enduring Love and Relationships

 The book concludes with a chapter dedicated to enduring love.

 It starts with two characters who appeared in all nine films, plus so many other stories in the Star Wars universe.